olipemil/cogito-website/tutorial/index.md

 # COGITO Tutorials

-These are structured to follow everything you need!
-The workflow below gives the outline.
-Click the file labels to quickly get to each section.
+These tutorials cover everything from installing the code, to running the main COGITO code, and analyzing bonding with the COGITO tight binding model.
+The workflow below provides the general outline.
+Click the section labels to quickly get to each section.

 ## Workflow